HL7/davinci-pct/input/pagecontent/index.md

 As this is a FHIR based use case and X12 is not required.
 X12 will only be used to inform the PCT APIs.
 In other words, the implementer is not required to use X12 as there is not an HIPPA mandate to do so.

+At this time, there is no specific mandate dictating the Da Vinci Price Transparency IG work.
+Instead, this IG is informed by the No Surprises Act, which was enacted as part of the Consolidated Appropriations Act, 2021.

+The No Surprises Act specifically requires that providers share GFE(s) with a payer and that a payer make an AEOB available to a patient in advance of service.
+The initial scope of this IG was inspired by this general requirement.
+While rulemaking has not yet addressed how specifically this general requirement will need to be implemented, this IG is being developed to support the flow of the necessary information from providers, to the payer, to a patient.
+Subsequent iterations of this IG will take into consideration any relevant future regulation or legislation, as appropriate or upon request.

 **AEOB Interaction Diagram Steps (High Level View)**

 1. A patient schedules a service which triggers the composition of a collection of 1 or more GFEs. <em>Note: The composition of the collection of GFEs is currently not in scope for this IG.
 In other words, how the scheduling provider coordinates with other providers is currently not in scope for this IG. </em>